 Dogs feel safe when they know that someone they can trust is nearby.
 This is especially true when they’re in a vulnerable position, like when they’re defecating or sleeping.

 This is natural and nothing to worry about.
-The only time it’s troubling is if your dog develops excessive separation anxiety and becomes too agitated when you’re not around.
+The only time it’s troubling is if separation anxiety in dogs is developed excessively and he becomes too agitated when you’re not around.
 This may require behavior modification and the help of an expert.

 Guarding The Pack Leader